 1. Instead of a SR, the company may determine a Deterministic Reserve (DR) for a group of contracts using a single deterministic economic scenario, subject to the following conditions.

-The company certifies that economic conditions do not materially influence anticipated contract holder behavior for the group of contracts and certificates.
+The company certifies that the contracts and certificates have predictable, stable cash flows and limited contract holder behavior, and economic conditions do not materially influence anticipated contract holder behavior for the group of contracts and certificates.
 Examples of contract holder options that are materially influenced by economic conditions include surrender benefits, recurring premium payments, and guaranteed living benefits.

-The company certifies that the group of contracts and certificates is not supported by a reinvestment strategy that contains future hedge purchases.
+The company certifies that group of contracts and certificates are not supported by a future hedging strategy, except in the case where all future hedging strategies supporting the policies are solely associated with product features that are determined to not be material under VM-22 Section 4.A due to low utilization.

+In the first year and at least once every three calendar years thereafter, the company must provide one of the following demonstrations in the PBR Actuarial Report:

-The company must perform and disclose results from the stochastic exclusion ratio test following the requirements in Section 7.C, and the company must pass the SERT when considering only the 16 economic scenarios paired with the no adjustment to future mortality improvement scenario.
+Perform and disclose results from the stochastic exclusion ratio test following the requirements in Section 7.C, including passing the SERT when considering only the 16 economic scenarios paired with the no adjustment to future mortality improvement scenario.

+Demonstration that the DR is greater than the SR using any of the following methods:

+SR calculated on a stand-alone basis.

+SR calculated on a stand-alone basis, but using a representative sample of contracts.

+Demonstration that the DR is greater than the scenario reserve that results from each of a sufficient number of adverse deterministic scenarios.

+Demonstration that the risk characteristics that would otherwise cause the SR on a stand-alone basis to exceed the DR, are not present or have been substantially eliminated through actions such as hedging, investment strategy, reinsurance or passing the risk on to the contract holder by contract provision.

+Demonstration that, for the group of contracts, reserves are at least as great as the assets required to support the group of contracts and certificates using the company’s cash-flow testing model under each of the 16 scenarios identified in Section 7.c., alternatively each of the New York seven economic scenarios.

 The company must disclose a description of contracts and associated features in the certification.